RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4g0rx/

-Advanced educated people still are attracted to Reddit comment sectons full of fiction and low-effort content.
+Advanced educated people still are attracted to Reddit comment sections full of fiction and low-effort content.
 Advanced educated people are still attracted to Star Wars 1977 film fiction and other entertainment.
 MAGA is a movement based on an entertainment leader.
 Donald Trump is a Reality TV performer.
 Charlie Kirk is a entertainer.
 People on Reddit do not grasp media ecology.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4i8i8/